Muthoni-Maryanne/alx-higher_level_programming/0x02-python-import_modules/README.md

     return result
 ```
 Import the module ```import fibo```

-This does not add the names of the functions defined in fibo directly to the current namespace (see Python Scopes and Namespaces for more details); it only adds the module name fibo there.
+This does not add the names of the functions defined in fibo directly to the current namespace- where variables are stored(could be local, global, and built-in- it only adds the module name fibo there.
 To access the functions:
 ```
 >>> fibo.fib(1000)
 0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987